Car logos with wings: The 50 biggest car brands with wings

 Simca Emblem

-Originating from France, the Simca automobile company showcased an emblem that exudes a sense of nostalgia.
-Its design, which prominently features a swallow-style bird, is complemented by a vibrant palette of colors, reflecting the creative energy of its time.
-The emblem is an ode to the artistic flair of the mid-20th century, encapsulating the company’s spirit and French roots.
+Car company Simca, hailing from France, showcased an emblem that evokes a sense of nostalgia.
+The emblem design, which features a bird in the form of a swallow, is complemented by a vibrant color palette that reflects the creative energy of its time.

-Founded in 1934, Simca carved its niche in the automotive industry, leaving behind a legacy that spanned several decades before its eventual closure in 1970.
-While the company no longer operates, its brand and vehicles have not faded into obscurity.
-To this day, a select group of enthusiasts and collectors cherish Simca vehicles, preserving them as prized possessions.
-These vehicles, bearing the iconic Simca emblem, stand as a testament to a bygone era, as tangible remnants of the company’s storied history and its impact on the automotive world.
-Their continued presence in the hands of collectors underscores the brand’s enduring appeal and the affection with which it is remembered.
+Founded in 1934, Simca carved a niche for itself in the automotive industry, leaving behind a legacy that lasted for several decades until its eventual closure in 1970.
+Although the company is no longer in business, its brand and cars have not faded into oblivion.
+To this day, selected enthusiasts and collectors cherish Simca cars as valuable assets.
+The appeal of the brand and the fondness with which it is remembered.

 Changan